What is the flexitarian diet?

 The motivations behind adopting a flexitarian lifestyle are quite diverse.

-Animal Welfare – a good flexitarian strives to buy meat less but buys organic or free range meat (ideally from a local butcher) where the animals have been raised to higher standards of welfare.
+Animal Welfare – many flexitarians strive to buy meat less but buy organic or free range meat (ideally from a local butcher) where the animals have been raised to higher standards of welfare.

 Environment – from CO2 emissions to the increasing need for space to grow animal feed crops (resulting for example in deforestation of the Amazon rainforest), meat consumption takes a high toll on the environment.

 Also in the wake of the horsemeat scandal many have lost confidence in the integrity of our meat supply chain and decided to do without meat.

 Where do I start?

 - Take one step at a time.
 Commit to one meat-free day a week at first such as Meat Free Monday.
 When you eat meat, think better meat and think smaller portions.